-- 1 The degree of Doctor of Medicine (MD) may be awarded by the Senate on the recommendation of the Board of the Norwich Medical School at the University of East Anglia to a graduate who: - (1) Has held, for at least three years at the time of submission of thesis, a qualification which is recognised for registration by the General Medical Council for the United Kingdom. - (2) Has been employed for at least two years in appropriate clinical or scientific work, and has completed all the work for the degree during that employment. - Has fulfilled any other University requirements. - 2 (1) For candidates submitting a thesis, the period of advanced study and registration shall be twenty-four months prior to submission, subject to the following exceptions: - (a) In cases where the Board of the School deems it appropriate, a candidate's period of advanced study and registration may be reduced by not more than six months; - (b) Permission to extend the normal period of advanced study and registration by up to six months may be granted by the Board of the School and the Senate may give special permission for further extensions to the period of advanced study and registration on the recommendation of the Board: - (c) The Board of the School may permit the interruption of the period of study if there are special reasons for doing so.
-The Board shall specify the length of interruption which may not exceed twelve months.
-In such a case the Board may also extend the period within which the thesis is to be submitted by not more than the length of the interruption. - (2) For candidates submitting a body of published work the period of advanced study and registration shall be twelve months prior to submission subject to the following exceptions: - In cases where the Board of the School deems it appropriate, a candidate's period of advanced study and registration may be reduced by not more than three months; - (b) Permission to extend the normal period of advanced study and registration by up to three months may be granted by the Board of the School and the Senate may give special
+- (3) The Head of School (or nominee) may permit the interruption of the period of study if there are special reasons for doing so.
+The Head of School (or nominee) shall specify the length of interruption which may not exceed twelve months.
+In such a case the Head of School (or nominee) may also extend the period within which the thesis is to be submitted by not more than the length of the interruption. - 3.2 For candidates submitting a body of published work the period of advanced study and registration shall be twelve months prior to submission subject to the following exceptions: - In cases where the Head of School (or nominee) deems it appropriate, a candidate's period of advanced study and registration may be reduced by not more than three months; - (2) Permission to extend the normal period of advanced study and registration by up to three months may be granted by the Head of the School (or nominee) and the Academic Director of Research Degree Programmes may give special permission for further extensions to the period of advanced study and registration on the recommendation of the Head of School (or nominee); - (3) The Head of School (or nominee) may permit the interruption of the period of study if there are special reasons for doing so.
+The Head of School (or nominee) shall specify the length of interruption which may not exceed six months.
+In such a case the Head of School (or nominee) may also extend the period within which the thesis is to be submitted by not more than the length of the interruption.